Open In Colab

 ax.set_xlabel(r'$N$')

-.
-The following cells combine these together, and plot the resulting equation of state \(P(\rho)\) against the fitted EOS described in earlier workshops.
+The following cells perform this calculation, plot the resulting equation of state \(P(\rho)\), and compare with the fitted EOS described in earlier workshops.
 Remember, though, that the fitted EOS is only valid in bulk phases.
-Therefore, in the coexistence region, we replace the predictions of that equation by the known coexistence pressure.
+Therefore, in the coexistence region, we remove those values just before plotting.

 [ ]: